ibm-cloud-docs/account/catalog-enterprise-share-accept.md

 {: #prereqs-enterprise-share}

 * You must be assigned the Administrator role on the Catalog Management service in the individual account itself.
-* You must be assigned the Editor role for the account group itself if you're managing share requests for account groups.
+* You must be assigned the Editor role for the enterprise itself if you're managing share requests that are for the enterprise.

 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).